mduong1/Graffit-ID-CNN/README.md

 ## Results
 ### Top-1 Accuracy
 The best Top-1 accuracy score was 55% for the baseline model.
-The configurations for the base line model is as follows:
+The configurations for the base line model are:
 - No image augmentation
 - 2 Dense Layers
 - Batch size = 20